kubeflow/website/content/docs/components/jupyter.md

 ## Creating a custom Jupyter image
 You can create your own Jupyter image and use it in your Kubeflow cluster.
-Kubeflow Notebook Controller manages the life cycle of notebooks.
 Your custom image needs to meet the requirements created by Kubeflow Notebook Controller.
+Kubeflow Notebook Controlle  manges the life-cycle of notebooks.
-Notebook Controller expects the jupyer to be launched upon spawnning a notebook.
+Notebook Controller expects the jupyer to be launched upon spawnning a Jupyter notebook.
 For that you need to set the default command of your image to launch Jupyter.
-Tha jupyter launch command needs to be set as follows:
+Tha Jupyter launch command needs to be set as follows:
-* Set the working directory: --Notebookapp.notebook-dir=/home/jovyan.
+* Set the working directory: `--Notebookapp.notebook-dir=/home/jovyan`.
 This is because  the folder /home/jovyan is backed by Kubernetes Persistent Volume (PV)
-* Allow jupyter to listen on all ips: --Notebookapp.ip=0.0.0.0
+* Allow jupyter to listen on all ips: `--Notebookapp.ip=0.0.0.0`
-* Allow the user to run the notebook as root: --NotebookApp.allow_root
+* Allow the user to run the notebook as root: `--NotebookApp.allow_root`
-* Set port: --NotebookApp.port=8888
+* Set port: `--NotebookApp.port=8888`
 * Disable authentication.
 Kubeflow takes care of authentication.
-Use the following to allow paswordless access to Jupyter: --NotebookApp.password='' --NotebookApp.allow_origin='*'
+Use the following to allow paswordless access to Jupyter: `--NotebookApp.password='' --NotebookApp.allow_origin='*' `
-* Set base_url: Kubeflow Notebook Controller manages the base URL for the notebook server using the environment variable called NB_PREFIX.
+* Set base_url: Kubeflow Notebook Controller manages the base URL for the notebook server using the environment variable called `NB_PREFIX`.
 Your should define the variable in your image and set the value of base_url
-ENV NB_PREFIX /
---base_url /
+`--base_url=NB_PREFIX`

 ## Bringing up a Jupyter Notebook